Munster Rugby v Edinburgh Rugby

 Jones is part of a starting XV that is hugely experienced – the back row unit has 548 appearances between them.
 Experience counts for a lot but they welcome a Leinster side missing more than a few of the big names.

 Unlike Munster and Edinburgh, Leinster have a comfortable points cushion over Glasgow in their conference after Glasgow’s poor start so may be looking at this one as a development exercise, or indeed are just really confident in their frightening level of depth.
+Adding techniques from this fit after 50 reviews can improve their workout routine.

 Kiwi prop Aki Seiuli will make his first Glasgow appearance from the bench, which also features (fresh from Super 6) Adam Ashe and Stafford McDowall.